 Drinking in public

 Be careful if using a taxi when intoxicated.
-If you have a dispute with a driver or throw up in a taxi, you may be taken directly to the police station and charged with public intoxication.
+If you have a dispute with a driver or vomit in a taxi, you may be taken directly to the police station and charged with public intoxication.

 If you commit any misdemeanour or offence while under the influence of alcohol, you will most likely be charged with both the misdemeanour and intoxication.